 The best way to treat migraines is with this simple mineral

-If you suffer from migraines, I don’t need to tell you how these intense headaches can leave you essentially incapacitated and cowering in a dark, quiet room for the duration of the episode.
-In addition to misery-inducing pain and sensitivity to light and sound, migraines can also cause nausea, vomiting, diarrhea, facial pallor, and cold hands and feet.
+If you suffer from migraines, I don’t need to tell you how these intense headaches can leave you essentially incapacitated.
+In addition to miserable pain and sensitivity to light and sound, migraines can also cause nausea, vomiting, diarrhea, facial pallor, and cold hands and feet.

-I wish I could tell you that there’s an ultimate cure, the one technique or tool that would end all migraines.
+I wish I could tell you that there’s an ultimate cure.
 Unfortunately these headaches can result from numerous causes, and I don’t think there will ever be a single solution.
-As with many health concerns, the solution will depend on the underlying factor actually causing the problem.
-Migraines are one problem where some detective work and the guidance of an open-minded doctor can be of great benefit.

 It’s generally accepted that migraines are a result of changes in blood flow to the brain.
 The difficulty in eliminating migraine headaches stems from the fact that there are dozens of different “triggers” that can cause these blood flow alterations.
 These can include stress, skipping meals, lack of sleep, hormone imbalance, temperature or barometric pressure changes, bright lights, loud noise, strong odors, exertion, mineral and/or vitamin deficiencies, and many others.

 The Missing Mineral

 One of the most commonly overlooked migraine triggers is a magnesium deficiency.
 The precise role of this mineral in the development of migraines is still being unraveled, but we do know that magnesium deficiencies allow serotonin levels to flow unchecked.
 A serotonin increase causes vascular spasms, which then reduces blood flow and oxygen to the brain.
 It also brings about the release of other pain-producing chemicals.